UANATACA/SIGNBOX-REPO/signbox_gui.md

 > STEP 2: Convert image and create alias settings

+The ARGB Tool is performed through an executable file that is accessible in a Windows terminal at:<br>
+**..\argb-graphic_signature\argb-tool\bin**

-The ARGB Tool is performed through an executable file that is accessible at **{extract_folder}\argb-graphic_signature\argb-tool\bin** path in a Windows terminal.
-It just requires to copy the original iamge to the this path and open a command prompt.
+It just requires to copy the original image to this path and open a command prompt.

-Then run this command with the position x1,y1,x2,y2 coordenates:
+Then run this command with the position <x1,y1,x2,y2> coordenates:

 	argb utils make-ini image_filename.png [--out-dir folder_name] [--alias your_alias_name] [--position 80,80,380,230]